Avoid sun damaged skin

 Sun damage can age your skin before its time and carries serious health risks as well.

-After years of tanning, you are at higher risk of cellular damage, premature ageing, age spots and skin cancer, including malignant melanoma, the most serious type.
+Tanning and sunburn put you at a higher risk of cellular damage, premature ageing, age spots and skin cancer, including malignant melanoma, the most serious type.

 No matter what your skin colour or type, it is vital to understand the dangers of sun damage.
 Research links a rise in skin damage and skin cancer in younger adults to frequent sunbathing and use of sunbeds.
 That's why tanning salons are now banned from allowing under 18s to use their sun beds.